 The Prospects of 3D Printed Parts

 3D printing capabilities can be especially important for manufacturers who need difficult-to-find parts and accessories for aging machinery, especially at legacy manufacturing plants.
 Many 3D-printed parts outlast alternatives created using more conventional methods, even in rough industrial environments.
 For example, using a 3D printer, experts can create plastic parts that are enhanced with metals to improve durability under challenging conditions.
 And as time goes on, 3D printing technology keeps getting more advanced, allowing for more enhancement possibilities and even more 3D printing industrial applications.

 Impact on Repairable Parts Management

 One of the other uses of 3D printing in manufacturing is for obsolete parts.
 It’s not unusual for machine lifecycles to greatly exceed the number of years the equipment manufacturer makes spare parts for it.
 A factory might have a 15-year-old machine that the original equipment manufacturer stopped making spare parts for after 10 years.
-In that scenario, a 3D printer can be a lifesaver.
+In that scenario, 3D parts manufacturing with a 3D printer can be a lifesaver.

 3D printing may still sound futuristic, but it’s already playing a role in manufacturing operations today, producing parts that fold seamlessly into supply chains worldwide.
-To learn more about 3D printing’s bright future in spare parts management, take a look at our infographic or contact us to discuss the ways 3D printing can help your legacy machines—to mirror the popular Star Trek phrase—live long and prosper.
+To learn more about 3D printing applications in manufacturing, and its bright future in spare parts management, take a look at our infographic or contact us to discuss the ways 3D printing can help your legacy machines—to mirror the popular Star Trek phrase—live long and prosper.